szaumoor/ZSTweaks/ZSTweaks/component_readme.md

   - They and all nearby allies are protected by a permanent invisible Minor Globe of Invulnerability (toggleable).
   - They can also cast all their spells instantly.

-**Component 3050:** Make the Balor's vorpal attack not guaranteed to succeed but be affected by a saving throw too
+### Make the Balor's vorpal attack not guaranteed to succeed but be affected by a saving throw too (3050)

 I don't like being killed without any reasonable chance to defend against the killing blow other than luck or Death Ward.
 Especially with demons, who are very capricious about whom to target.
 The Balor's vorpal attack has a 16% chance of killing anything forever (no resurrection allowed), and only by equipping something that grants immunity against death effects, or using Death Ward, can you avoid it.
 Therefore:

 - Probability of triggering adequately brought down to 15% chance, as intended
 - It still forces a Save vs. Death at -4 to trigger (this penalty can be overridden in the config file).

-**Component 3060:** Make that dumb Mencar Pebblemuncher a fair fighter for his level
+### Make that dumb Mencar Pebblemuncher a fair fighter for his level (3060)

 I hate his guts.
 He's a level 14 fighter with 200 health and 4.5 Attacks per round.
 This makes him fair by simply:

 - Removing artificial health for a fighter of his level.
 Health will now be 105 plus the constitution bonus, which unless a mod changes how constitution works, it will be 105 + 45 = 150
 - Removes the extra APR, so he will have 2.5 APR, as expected for a level 14 fighter according to his proficiency and fighter levels.
 This of course may vary if mods change the fighter classes

-**Component 3070:** Make lions and other cat creatures not slow as molasses
+### Make lions and other cat creatures not slow as molasses (3070)

 Lion and other feline animations are stupidly slow.
 I don't know why they didn't patch this along with bears.
 You could outrun them with a snail.
 This component makes them move at a more reasonable speed.
 Essentially, it will search for creatures with a cat-like animation and if they don't have a moment rate modifier already, it adds a movement rate 2 opcode modifier of 6, which makes them move at a reasonably fast pace.

-**Component 3080:** Make creature on-hit effects that should be natural not behave as magical attacks that can be dispelled or magically resisted
+### Make creature on-hit effects that should be natural not behave as magical attacks (3080)

 There are several creatures whose effects when they hit don't seem to make much sense to treat as magical effects that can be resisted by magic resistance or dispelled with Dispel Magic.
 This component makes the following changes: